skhe55/wear-shop/README.md

 # Deploying

-> **distribution static files, implemented using express multiter, all static files will be stored in the dist folder, not completed description of endpoints available on http://localhost:3001/swagger-doc**
+> **distribution static files, implemented using express multer, all static files will be stored in the dist folder, not completed description of endpoints available on http://localhost:3001/swagger-doc**
 - Move to server folder, then =>
 - Create wear_db.env file, with constants for connection to database, then enter the following command: *docker-compose up --build -d*
 - Move to client folder, then =>